SmoxBoye/PA2577-announcer-webhooks/README.md

 both the webhook_handler and message_handler talk to the database

 ### frontend
-The frontend contains acts as both the API and frontend.
+The frontend (announcer) contains acts as both the API and frontend.
 It contains no real logic.
 It runs as a microservice in that it can run in parallell which is then managed by a LoadBalancer.

 ### message_handler
 The message_handler manages the logic for the frontend.
 It makes the database calls and sends messages to the webhook_manager.
 Im quite sure this could also be run as a microservice but i decided to keep the complexity down.